 My Personal PTSD Management Tool List.

+My name is Shy Keenan and I have managed severe Post Traumatic Stress now for almost all of my life.
 I’m developing this page, so do pop back for updates.
 There will be links to products I use or recommend, that help me manage my Civilian Post Traumatic Stress Disorder or PTSD.

-Before we get started, must make a few things clear and there are some rules.
+Before we get started, must make a few things clear ..and there are some rules.

-2/ I’m a patient NOT a Doctor ..who is the ONLY PERSON who should be diagnosing/establishing/managing/changing your PTSD treatment, ever.
+2/ I’m a patient NOT a Doctor ..who is the only person who should be diagnosing/establishing/managing/changing your PTSD treatment, ever.

 3/ I manage my PTSD medical condition with the support of my NHS medical professional care team.